chadjemmett/aor_leaderboard/README.md

 ### Usage

-*Note: The API URLs are case-sensetive.
+*Note: The API URLs are case-sensitive.
 So if something isn't working capitalize the value you pass into the functions*

 #### Installation: ` pip install -i https://test.pypi.org/simple/ art-of-rally-leaderboard`